nomi-san/luacef/README.md

 ### Simple Google example

-Noice: this example must be run via terminal, do not press Ctrl+B on Sublime Text.
+Notes: this example must be run via terminal, do not press Ctrl+B on Sublime Text.
 ```
 $ lua example.lua
 ```